computation-structures/course/L13_Building_the_Beta.md

-execution, the ability to execute more than instruction per cycle, fancier memory systems to reduce average memory access time, etc.  We&#700;ll cover some of these enhancements in upcoming chapters.
+execution, the ability to execute more than instruction per cycle, fancier memory systems to reduce average memory access time, etc.  We&#700;ll cover some of these enhancements in upcoming lectures.
 The bottom line: the Beta hardware might occupy 1 or 2 sq mm on a modern integrated circuit, while a modern Intel processor occupies 300 to 600 sq mm.
 Clearly all that extra circuitry is there for a reason!
 If you&#700;re